Aylr/polyglotbook/README.md

 ### Opinionated Pre-Requisites

-- git
+- have used git
-- viz
+- can create data visualizations
-- written functions
+- have written functions
 - done ML

 ## Focus